googleinterns/zetasql-fuzzing/zetasql/fuzzing/README.md

 This documentation assumes that readers know how to correctly configure ZetaSQL project and would like to know how to contribute to ZetaSQL fuzzing specifically.
 Developers who don't have background of Fuzzing Tests or OSS-Fuzz are suggested to take quick tutorials [here](https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md) and [here](https://google.github.io/oss-fuzz/).
 More references are at the end of this page.
 For googlers, please refer to evmaus@ for links to presentation of ZetaSQL fuzzing introduction.

-The documentation also assumes that reader is comfortable working with [Bazel](https://bazel.build/), and reading `BUILD` file.
+The documentation also assumes that readers are comfortable working with [Bazel](https://bazel.build/), and reading `BUILD` file.
 Since the compilation detail is too remotely related to library itself, we will not go over how to set up build correctly, but to refer readers to the example `BUILD` files.

 ### What is FAIR?